Ecological Concepts - Unit 5 in your textbook. Complete the optional quiz HERE.

 Week One is a heavy week.
 I recommend you get started as soon as possible so you can spread it out over several days.
 Your Pre-work is posted on the class website’s Week 1: Ecological Concepts tab.

-As part of the pre-work each week, there will be an optional quiz over the reading and questions to answer with the videos.
+As part of the pre-work each week, there will be an optional quiz over the textbook reading and questions to answer with the videos.
 Please note: We DO NOT grade your answers or check for completion.
 They are just self-checks available to you.

 Looking Back: